 Exposure to high or low temperatures can result in a significant loss of stem cell viability.

-The combination of MiracleCord's specially designed StemCare® collection kit with built-in thermal stabilizers, and the utilization of our direct medical courier service ensures that your baby's cord blood and cord tissue will be kept at a consistent temperature from your hospital room to our laboratory.
+The combination of MiracleCord's specially designed StemCare® collection kit with built-in thermal stabilizers, and our TimeCrital® Processing ensures that your baby's cord blood and cord tissue will be kept at the appropriate temperature while it is quickly transported from your hospital room to our laboratory.

 Yes, we use a multi-compartment cryo-storage bag with five separate segments.